 Instances per project

 By default, you can have up to 40 instances per project.
-If you need more, use this form to request the increase.
+If you need more, file a support case to request the increase.

 Cloud SQL for MySQL First Generation connection limits